Licensed Clinician: General Outpatient and Mindfulness-Based Substance Abuse Treatment Program

 - We require a minimum of 2 years of direct services with this population.
 (This can include practicum and internship experience).

 - Be available for 20-25 direct clinical services hours per week, and 10-15 administrative hours per week.

 - Be willing to work collaboratively with colleagues and contribute to a positive workplace culture.

-- Have specialized training and/or certification in treatments with our patient population (e.g., SUD treatment models, trauma-specific training, mindfulness training, play therapy, etc.)
+- Have specialized training and/or certification in treatments with our patient population (e.g., sand tray therapy, play therapy, TF-CBT, SUD training, trauma-specific training, mindfulness training, etc.)